the rise of racquets sports in Barcelona

 Padel in Barcelona

-Why the racket sport boom?
+Why the racquet sport boom?

 Accessibility